Go Back

 6. Bake for 25–30 minutes, or until a toothpick inserted in the center comes out clean.

-3. Spread the frosting over the cake as soon as they come out of the oven.
+9. Pour the frosting over the cake as soon as it comes out of the oven.
 It will melt into the top and form a rich, fudgy layer.

 Notes